universal-packages/universal-plugin-config-loader/README.md

   - `.root`: A file named as the plugin name with a prefixed dot, ex: `.jest.js`
   - `directory`: A folder containing more that one config file named as the plugin name, ex: `./github`
   - `.directory`: A folder containing more that one config file named as the plugin name with a prefixed dot, ex: `./.github`

-- **`cleanOrphanReplaceable`** `boolean`
-  Replaceable strings that are not found in the environment variables will be removed from the final values.

 ## Typescript